Wolfyxon/lover/README.md

 [Wiki](https://github.com/Wolfyxon/lover/wiki) | [CLI usage](https://github.com/Wolfyxon/lover/wiki/Using-Lover) | [Constants](https://github.com/Wolfyxon/lover/wiki/Constants) | [Downloads](https://github.com/Wolfyxon/lover/releases/latest)

 ## Features
-### Easy cross-platform building
-You can easily build your game for all supported platforms with a single command.

-### Automatic dependency management
-Love binaries required for building are downloaded automatically and can easily be managed by using Lover commands.

 ### Default environment variables
 You can access certain constants like the game's version by the use of `os.getenv()`.
 ```lua